ksrikar1234/Graphics_API_documentation/README.md

 ## Solutions

 ### Temporary Solution :
-    Create a wrapper class to encapsulate all draw calls
+    Create a wrapper class to encapsulate all OpenGL 2.1 , OpenGL 3.3 calls into a custom Renderer API

 ### Permanent Solution :
     Create a Proper (RenderableEntity -> SceneRenderer) abstraction system.